ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 Usually, a GraphQL endpoint is defined using a GraphQL schema.
 Even though some languages require the GraphQL schema to create a GraphQL service (schema-first approach), Ballerina do not need the schema to create the service
 (code-first approach).
 Once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.

-The GraphQL endpoint you are going to create in this guide will have two main operations as `Query` and `Mutation`.
-The `Query` type will be used to read the data in the data source, and the `Mutation` operation will be used to update the data in the data source.
+The GraphQL endpoint you are going to create in this guide will have two main operations as `query` and `mutation`.
+The `query` type will be used to read the data in the data source, and the `mutation` operation will be used to update the data in the data source.

-### The `Query` type
+### The `query` type
-The `Query` type has two fields.
+The `query` type has two fields.
 * Can be identified by the `resource` keyword in the function description.
 * The `all` field - This field will return all the data in the data source as an array.
 * The `filter` field - This field will return the data filtered by the ISO Code of a country(`isoCode`).

-### The `Mutation` type
+### The `mutation` type
-The `Mutation` type has a single field.
+The `mutation` type has a single field.
 * Can be identified by the `remote` keyword in the function description.
 * The `add` field - This field will add a given entry to the data source.